The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The exclusion of mosaic from the MFA curriculum is not an accident of historical timing or an oversight that will be corrected when the right program director notices the gap.
 It is the output of a system whose components reinforce each other.
 No MFA program teaches mosaic because no MFA program faculty were trained in mosaic.
 No MFA program faculty were trained in mosaic because there was no MFA program that taught it.
 The critical vocabulary for evaluating mosaic as fine art does not fully exist because the critics were not trained in programs that engaged with the medium.
 The grant panels cannot evaluate mosaic applications effectively because the panelists do not have the vocabulary.
 The galleries do not represent mosaic artists at fine art gallery rates because the artists lack the credential signals that galleries use to filter.
 Each component of the closed loop reinforces the others.

 This is not a criticism of SAMA’s credential.
 It is a description of the barrier that any alternative credentialing system faces when the dominant system has made its own credential the gate.
 The Gee’s Bend quilters had a tradition, a community, and a body of work of extraordinary quality.
 The MFA-trained curatorial class recognized that quality only when it was framed in terms of the critical vocabulary it already possessed.
-SAMA’s Certified Mosaic Artists have tradition, community, and accomplished work.
+SAMA’s exhibiting artists have tradition, community, and accomplished work.
 The institutional apparatus that could recognize that quality on its own terms does not yet fully exist.
 Building it is part of what the MME is for.

 4.2 Self-Taught and Privately Apprenticed: What It Actually Means

-The terms “self-taught” and “privately apprenticed” carry institutional implications.
+The terms “self-taught” and “privately apprenticed” carry institutional implications that are worth examining.
 In the art world, “self-taught” is frequently used as a term that places an artist in the outsider art category — the category The Outsider Art System will examine in detail — which confers a particular kind of recognition (authenticity, rawness, directness) while denying another (formal training, critical fluency, institutional standing).
 This is not how most mosaic practitioners experience their training.
 A mosaic artist who studied for a year at the Spilimbergo School, attended multiple SAMA conferences, worked as a studio assistant to a senior commissioned artist, and then built a twenty-year practice through commissions and exhibitions has been trained.
 The training is simply not the training the credentialing system recognizes.

 The practical consequences of this non-recognition accumulate across the career.
 Without an MFA, the mosaic artist is not eligible for most university teaching positions.
 Without a university teaching position, they lack the institutional affiliation that strengthens grant applications and museum acquisition proposals.
 Without those institutional signals, they are less likely to be reviewed by publications that use institutional affiliation as a standing proxy.
 Without critical reviews, they are less visible to the collectors and curators who make acquisition and exhibition decisions.
 The exclusion is not one door.
 It is a corridor of doors that all open from the same key the mosaic artist does not have.